henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

 }
 ```

-## Configure type of locking
+## Using locking with menus

+Locking is frequently used with menus to control the learner's ability to access content.
 Adapt provides four types of locking: sequential, unlockFirst, lockLast, and custom.
-Which is used is determined by the model json.
+A locking type can be specified in the model json.
 For locking pages on a menu, this means that the course author adds `"_lockType": "sequential"` (or other lock type) to the menu itself.

+> Note: Locking a menu or page directly using `"_isLocked" = true` in JSON is incompatible with the use of `"_lockType"`.
+Do not mix the two techniques.

 The normal use case has the menu at the root level of the course and so the `_lockType` should be added to *course.json*.
 For a sub-menu, the `_lockType` should be added to the content object (in *contentObjects.json*) which is the parent of the pages to be locked.
 Example: